Mindful Living

 Botanical name: Vitex agnus-castus

-Key actions: Dopaminergic, hormone modulating
+Key actions: Dopaminergic, hormone-modulating

 What the Research Says